BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 What does a leverage ratio tell you?

-• High leverage ratio: Shows the company relies heavily on borrowed money, which can indicate higher growth potential but might be risky if profits decline.
+• High leverage ratio: Shows that the company relies heavily on borrowed money, which can indicate higher growth potential but might be risky if profits decline.

 Advantages and disadvantages of financial leverage